Medical Marijuana for Patients in the Tampa Area

 The therapeutic effects of marijuana is considered by many to occur when a cannabinoid activates a cannabinoid receptor.

-There’s still ongoing research as to how far it impacts your health, but to date, research has shown that cannabinoid receptors may play an important role in many body processes, including metabolic regulation, cravings, pain, anxiety, bone growth, and immune function.
+There’s still ongoing research as to how far it impacts your health, but to date, research has shown that cannabinoid receptors may play an important role in many body processes, including metabolic regulation, cravings, pain, bone growth, and immune function, among others.
 Medical use of marijuana has even been shown in some studies to reduce the size of tumors in some cancer patients.

 Other common ailments being treated with medical marijuana in various states include: